pkra/peterkrautzberger.org/src/posts/2022/2022-print-equation-layout.md

 Here's a very personal opinion: The MathML community has actively worked against progress for equation layout on the web, and mathematics as a larger issue.

 Why do I say this?
-Because anyone who has followed this area closely in the past decade (which, alas, is barely a handful of people) know that it's the MathML fanboys who insist that MathML must be implemented at all costs, actively damaging other approaches, even approaches with better results for users.
+Because anyone who has followed this area closely in the past decade (which, alas, is barely a handful of people) know that it's the MathML people who insist that MathML must be implemented at all costs, actively damaging other approaches, even approaches with better results for users.

 To these purists, MathML is more important than users, authors, and browsers.

 As a result, projects that made actual progress (like MathJax, mathlive, hell - even KaTeX) are in danger of losing support from their communities because people are being told "you should use MathML".
 [Don't get me wrong, I can gripe about these projects but at least they move.]

 All the while, there's no indication that MathML development will speedup at all, even if Chrome ships the new, cut-down, incompatible spec.(Fun fact: Gecko removed perfectly functioning MathML 3 features.
 What kind of idiot breaks backwards compatibility on the web?
-MathML fanboys, that's who.)
+MathML people, that's who.)

-So if you ever again complain about the lack of improvements in this space, blame the MathML fanboys.
+So if you ever again complain about the lack of improvements in this space, blame the MathML people.
 They are to blame.
-We could have made many small improvements to the platform that would have benefited everyone if the MathML fanboys hadn't killed everything that didn't suit them and drove away anyone who didn't agree with them.
+We could have made many small improvements to the platform that would have benefited everyone if the MathML people hadn't killed everything that didn't suit them and drove away anyone who didn't agree with them.

 Reversely, MathML is being held back where it actually shines - XML print production.
 There's so much useful print equation content to consider for XML workflows (tikz alone!); extendingMathML would be natural here.
 Instead, even the XML people get nothing (or worse - a cut down spec they can't use until JATS adopts it).